 If you have any aha! realization moments - stay with this feeling, relaxed but be aware.

 Pray to be shown the true meaning of the lessons, and apply the wisdom don't just theorize.
 Become an inner scientist.

 Pray for divine guidance, divine protection & divine strength.

-Each section will have some related pages for further reading.
+Each section will have some related pages for further reading as below:

 Definition of Life